KashCodes/README-Generator/README.md

   👥 Kashay Arbelo, Dan Arbelo, & John Pendergrass

   ## Tests
-  ✏️ To verify the NPM Inquirer package version installed type `npm list`.
+  ✏️ To verify the NPM Inquirer package version installed type `npm list` in yur command line.

   ## Questions
   🔧 Please feel free e-mail me should you have any questions, comments, or concerns.
 Or you can also connect with me through GitHub.<br />